9.3 Exchanges between young people and policy-makers on global issues

 Global issues exchanges with policy-makers at the domestic level

-The Youth Board of Cyprus Law includes legal provisions and guidelines on youth consultation, as described in section 5.4 “Young people's participation in policy-making”. .
+The Youth Board of Cyprus Law includes legal provisions and guidelines on youth consultation, as described in section 5.4 “Young people's participation in policy-making”.

-Regarding the exchanges on global issues between young people and policy-makers at domestic level, youth consultations were held on a regular basis towards the end of 2018 for monitoring the National Youth Strategy 2017-2022 which dedicates a field of action on Youth and the World.
+Regarding the exchanges on global issues between young people and policymakers at domestic level, youth consultations were held on a regular basis towards the end of 2018 for monitoring the National Youth Strategy 2017-2022 which dedicates a field of action on Youth and the World.
 Based on the YBC’s 2019 Annual Report, the outcomes were compiled in a Conclusions Report which presents 64 proposals by young people on new measures and 35 suggestions for improving current measures.
 The Report was the outcome of structured dialogue procedures, which were attended by 150 young people and representatives of Youth Clubs, Municipal and Community Youth Councils, the Cyprus Youth Council and the Cyprus Children’s Parliament.
 The consultations took place all over Cyprus.

-In addition, according to the YBC’s 2020 Annual Report, following the adoption of the “Next Generation EU” Recovery Fund by the EU member state leaders on 21 July 2020, the YBC organised an online consultation with young people on 18 September 2020 in order to collect suggestions on reforms and actions that need to be taken, which the YBC will submit to decision-making bodies.
+In addition, according to the YBC’s 2020 Annual Report, following the adoption of the “Next Generation EU” Recovery Fund by the EU member state leaders on 21 July 2020, the YBC organised an online consultation with young people on 18 September 2020 to collect suggestions on reforms and actions that need to be taken, which the YBC submitted to decision-making bodies.
 The online consultation was attended by 30 young people from across Cyprus, who had the opportunity to discuss and submit their proposals and suggestions for the creation of a national plan on the following four topic areas:

-1. Job market, social policy, education and human capital
+1. Job market, social policy, education, and human capital

 2. A digital era of efficiency and productivity